expo/expo/docs/pages/push-notifications/using-fcm.md

 3. Copy the token listed next to **Server key**.

-> ** Note:** Server Key is only available in **Cloud Messaging API (Legacy)**, which may be Disabled by default.
+  > **Note:** Server Key is only available in **Cloud Messaging API (Legacy)**, which may be Disabled by default.
 Enable it by clicking the 3-dot menu > Manage API in Google Cloud Console and follow the flow there.
 Once the legacy messaging API is enabled, you should see Server Key in that section.

+4. In your [expo account](https://expo.dev/), select your project, and click on Credentials in the navigation menu.
+Click on your Application Identifier _(something like com.yourcompany.yourapp)_.

-4. Run `expo push:android:upload --api-key <your-token-here>`, replacing `<your-token-here>` with the string you just copied.
+  > **Note:** For Legacy Application Identifiers, run `expo push:android:upload --api-key <your-token-here>`, replacing `<your-token-here>` with the string you just copied.
 We'll store your token securely on our servers, where it will only be accessed when you send a push notification.

+5. Check that all of your Service Credentials are correctly filled in.
+If your FCM Server Key is empty, add the copied Server key from step 3.
+If the FCM Server Key is populated, verify that the last characters match the Server Key from step 3.

+  > **Note:** Having Service Credentials in both Legacy and non-legacy Application Identifiers can prevent push notifications from working on android devices.
+If you have a Legacy Application Identifier, you might need to remove all of its Service Credentials.

 That's it -- users who run this new version of the app will now receive notifications through FCM using your project's credentials.
 You just send the push notifications as you normally would (see [guide](sending-notifications.md)).
 We'll take care of choosing the correct service to send the notification.